jsohlendorff/continuous_time_LTMLE/article.typ

 Alternatively, we may assume coarsening at random which will imply @eq:indep (e.g., @gill1997coarsening).
-Note that if compensator of the (observed) censoring process is absolutely continuous with respect to the Lebesgue measure, then 1 of @thm:ice is satisfied.
+Note that if compensator of the (observed) censoring process is absolutely continuous with respect to the Lebesgue measure, then 1. of @thm:ice is satisfied.
+1. is mostly a technicality that is generally satisfied and not of interest.

 //@thm:ice
 //This is essentially the weakest condition such that the observed data martingales